 If your voltage regulator is situated more than 25cm (10 inches) from the power supply, capacitors are needed to filter residual AC noise.
 Voltage regulators work efficiently on clean DC signal being fed.
 The bypass capacitors help reduce AC ripple.
 Essentially, they act to short AC noise of the voltage signal and allow only DC voltage into the regulator.
 The two capacitors are not necessarily required and can be omitted if you are not concerned about line noise.
 For building a mobile phone charger or using the output for logic assessment, you require a nice clean DC line.
 Capacitors will be beneficial in this case as they are good at maximizing voltage regulation.
 The values of capacitors can also be changed slightly.

-Let’s take a look at what makes the IC tick and a slide show on voltage regulators, in the next page.
+Let’s take a look at what makes the IC tick and a slide show on voltage regulators.

 Schematics of 7805 IC